prem-muthedath/bowling/README.md

 HOW TO RUN THE TESTS FROM A TERMINAL:

-1. cd to bowling directory -- the top directory of the app containing this README file.
+1. `cd` to bowling directory -- the top directory containing this README file.
+2. Create an empty `bin` directory at the same level as this README file. this is needed for the compilation command in step 3 below.
-2. Type the following command to compile:
+3. Type the following command to compile:

       javac -d bin -sourcepath src/main:src/tests  src/tests/bowling/Tests.java

-3. Press enter.
+4. Press enter.
-4. Type the following command to run the tests:
+5. Type the following command to run the tests:

       java -classpath bin bowling.Tests

-5. Press enter.
+6. Press enter.
-6. You will see the following output: Expected & Actual scores and PASS/FAIL status for each test.
+7. You will see the Expected & Actual scores and PASS/FAIL status for each test.